Current Fiscal Sponsorship Projects

 Right to Try Psilocybin Advocacy Fund

 Psilocybin advocacy expands in effort to ensure that terminally ill and disabled are able to access psilocybin services under Oregon’s Psilocybin Services Act.
 The Nowak Society is managing the advocacy fund for Right To Try Psilocybin Advocacy Effort.
 This effort is to give terminally ill patients access to psilocybin for treatment of anxiety and depression.
 Psilocybin is a drug that has shown promise in treating these conditions, but it is currently illegal because it is classified as a Schedule I drug.
 The Right To Try laws allow terminally ill patients access to drugs that are still in investigational stages.
-The Nowak Society is working to compel the DEA to issue a waiver allowing access to psilocybin, or to reschedule psilocybin from Schedule I to Schedule II.
+This fiscally sponsored project of the Nowak Society is working to compel the DEA to issue a waiver allowing access to psilocybin, or to reschedule psilocybin from Schedule I to Schedule II.

 On behalf of terminally ill patients suffering anxiety and depression, we are engaged in a multi- dimensional advocacy effort to open access to psilocybin for terminally ill patients Well known patient rights advocate Kathryn Tucker, now the Director of Advocacy for the National Psychedelics Association, represents a Seattle oncology clinic that provides cutting edge integrative medical care, research, and education in oncology, along with the clinic’s palliative care physician/director and a number of his patients with advanced cancer.
 The physician is seeking approval from DEA for access to psilocybin for therapeutic use with his cancer patients.
 DEA has denied access.
 The legal team leading the effort to forge a path to access pursuant to RTT laws will continue to press to compel the DEA to issue a waiver allowing access, and/or to reschedule psilocybin from Schedule I to Schedule II of the Controlled Substances Act.
 Other strategies to ensure access are also being pursued, including federal legislative action.